LSEG-API-Samples/Article.RDP.Python.HTTP.UnitTest/README.md

 FAILED (errors=1)
 ```

 However, the test suite above make HTTP requests to RDP APIs in every run.
-It is not a good idea to flood HTTP request messages to RDP APIs as the test suite always run repeatedly every time developers update their code.
-It is also not advisable to make test cases that rely on external dependencies, APIs, or components because.
+It is not a good idea to flood HTTP requests to RDP APIs repeatedly every time developers run test suite after they updated the code or configurations.

-It is a bad idea to make the test case depends on external services or components .
+Unit test cases should be able to run independently without rely on external services, APIs, or components.
+Those external dependencies add uncontrolled factors (network, data reliability, behaviors, etc) to the unit test scenarios.
+Those components-to-components testing should be done in integration testing phase.

+So, how can we unit test HTTP request methods calls without sending any HTTP request messages to an actual server?
+Fortunately, developers can simulate the HTTP request and response messages with a Mock object.

+## Mocking Python HTTP API call with Responses

+So, what is a Mock object?
+A mock is a fake object that you construct to look and act like real data within a testing environment.
+The purpose of mocking is to isolate and focus on the code being tested and not on the behavior or state of external dependencies.
+We can simulates various scenario of the real data with mock object, then use a mock library to trick the system into thinking that that mock is the real data.

+By mocking out external dependencies, developers can run tests as often without being affected by any unexpected changes or irregularities of those dependencies.
+Mocking also helps developers save time and computing resources if they have to test HTTP requests that fetch a lot of data.

+This example project uses the [Responses](https://github.com/getsentry/responses) library which is specifically for mocking the Requests library.

 ## Project Structure